Written by Rose Souders

 Don’t ignore your customers.
 Their journey and experience don’t end once they buy from you.
 Remember, you’re building a relationship.
 This relationship will lead to future referrals for new customers and also for repeat business.

 If you’re looking for more resources, try this shortlist of relevant blogs for assistance + subscribe to our newsletter to get our weekly emails.
-Click the purple “Newsletter” tab at the bottom of your screen.
+Click the blue “Newsletter” tab at the bottom of your screen.